USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Consumer Module
 ^^^^^^^^^^^^^^^
+The Consumer Module is a significant addition to OMEGA.
+With the ongoing evolutions in the light-duty vehicle market, including major growth in technologies and services, the need for an endogenous consumer response is clear.
+The Consumer Module is structured to project how consumers of light-duty vehicles would respond to policy-driven changes in new vehicle prices, fuel operating costs, trip fees for ride hailing services, and other consumer-facing elements.
+The module is set up to allow the inputs to affect total new vehicle sales (both in number and proportion of sales attributes to different market classes), total vehicle stock (including how the used vehicle market responds), and total vehicle use (the VMT of the stock of vehicles).

+An important consideration with the addition of the Consumer Module is ensuring consistency between the set of vehicles and their attributes that the Producer Module supplies and the set of vehicles adn their attributes that the Consumer Module demands.
+In order to estimate the set of new vehicles that provide this equilibrium, the Consumer and Producer modules iterate until convergence is achieved - where the set of vehicles, including their prices adn attributes, that satisfy producers is the same est of vehicles that satisfy consumers.

 Consumer Module Overview
 ------------------------
 As explained in the Overview chapter, and shown in :numref:`mo_label_compare`, OMEGA is structured in a modular format.
 This means that each primary module, the Policy Module, Producer Module, Consumer Module and Effects Module, can be changed without requiring code changes in other modules.
 This ensures users can update model assumptions and methods while preserving the consistency and functionality of OMEGA.